 The fastest method for building Version 01 of your online course is to use slide-based video.
 You’ll record one video for each module of each section.
 So, 3-4 videos per section.

-Use Keynote or PowerPoint to create all the slides for a section.
+Use Keynote or PowerPoint or Google Slides to create all the slides for a section.
 You’ll want to create all the modules/slides for each section in a single file (instead of multiple files for each).
 This makes recording and organization much easier.

 Create a title slide for each module and then indent the module slides underneath it so it has a consistent, hierarchical structure, like this…